Finsinyur/PyOptionTree/README.md

 As a start, the Binomial tree algorithm implemented is based on the Cox-Ross-Rubenstein market model, published by Cox et al in their 1979 paper "Option Pricing: A Simplified Approach".
 For future extension, other alternatives will be incorporated, such as the Rendleman-Bartter (RB) tree and various improvements.
 In further future, the package will aim to include Trinomial tree models and use cases beyond option pricing.

-Version: v0.0.1
+Version: v0.1.0

 ## Getting Started

 PyOptionTree is currently available on the test environment only.
-While we are working to push out the project to production, we welcome users to try the test version and provide us feedback on the library.
+While we are working to push out the project into production, we welcome users to try the test version and provide us feedback on the library.

 For test version, one can download the package by: